Updated January 2018

 Visit the Award-Winning Wineries

 Over the last decade, Texas Hill Country wineries have evolved significantly, gaining national attention in the media and winning more awards than ever.
 The live music, food, and generally fun atmosphere don’t hurt either.
-A 30-mile stretch of road from Fredericksburg to Johnson City, Texas (known as Wine Road 290), is home to more than 15 wineries and tastings rooms.
+A 30-mile stretch of road from Fredericksburg to Johnson City, Texas (known as Wine Road 290), is home to more than 30 wineries and tasting rooms.
 Many of the wineries focus on grapes that grow well in the Mediterranean, so look for Tempranillo and Viognier, in particular.
-A trip here is a great way to spend a weekend –with a designated driver, of course, or one of the areas many chauffeured tours.
+A trip here is a great way to spend a weekend –with a designated driver, of course, or one of the area’s many chauffeured tours.
+There are new wineries all the time, so you can go back multiple times and always see (and try) something different.

 Indulge at a Bed and Breakfast